MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

    Remove header and footer shading from the template, then see if the error persists.

-5. Anchored images
+4. Anchored images

    Example: Image of dotted line to symbolize cutting statement to attach in mail.

-   ^Use boarders vs. embedded anchored image of line
+   Use boarders vs. embedded anchored image of line

 If the above doesn't lead to a solution, it may be a corrupted field that will cause this, the error could say location header, as an example, so you would remove all header content controlled items and re-added them.